trosenkrantz/RAPTOR/readme.md

 RAPTOR checks for matching inputs in the order of appearance.
 It ignores simple line and block comments but does not use JSON5.

 RAPTOR listens to changes to the configuration file.
-This enables us to dynamically change all aspects of the state machine, Example use-cases:
+This enables us to dynamically change all aspects of the state machine.
+Example use-cases:

 - Experiment with different scenarios while RAPTOR keeps the connection to an unfamiliar system, by manually editing the configuration.
-- Have RAPTOR react on or produce data can cannot be hardcoded, using a custom script to update `config.json`.<br>
+- Use a custom script to update `config.json` to model complex branching where a hardcoded state machine would need too many states.<br>
   ![](https://img.plantuml.biz/plantuml/dsvg/JP2n2i9038RtUuhWf8Cl82AAE2jdkxc4QsmFhccvfA1lR-vqS0l_btm9EOfYrcLCBj5JGIV8iHyKkfWfQ9pOOT0fGqEYb5q9aVj4iBg_BHaVt797Nxu25BYtpN-NFzsQguUrn759g97x1zFBL8m9f2esTSx_JvqNqSdS4dASVzvQElSz1BRRGra5kxfP8B9Idx5UNF9zQV26Bwymc9K4EbHqlf2Vp6WxMshClg048uOXChaZSMSl-G00)
-  - Timestamp generation tied to wall clock.
-  - Unbounded output, like sequence numbers.
-  - Probabilistic, random, or other non-deterministic behaviour.
-  - Complex branching where a hardcoded state machine would need too many states.

 ### TCP and Serial Port
 For TCP and serial port auto-replies, RAPTOR passes input to the state machine byte by byte.
 Thus, RAPTOR behaves the same regardless of how data is buffered.